 - The Growth Phase (aka Anagen Phase): This is the first phase of the brow growth (and it goes for regular hair, too).
 “This is where the eyebrow grows to their predetermined limit,” Green says.
 “This phase can last from 30 to 45 days.”

 - The Transition Phase (aka Catagen Phase): During this phase, the follicle moves closer to the skin and begins to shrink before reaching the third and final stage.
 “This phase can last from two to three weeks,” Green says.

 - The Resting/Shedding Phase (aka Telogen Phase): This final stage of the growth cycle is also where the new hair begins to grow from the hair follicle.
 “As the eyebrow grows, the old hair will fall off and the new strand will continue to grow and start the cycle all over again,” Green explains, noting that this phase can last anywhere from four to eight weeks.
 (It’s worth noting that some dermatologists, like Dr. Salma Pothiawala, considered this third and final stage to be broken into two: The telogen resting phases and exogen shedding phase.)

-In total, the entire hair growth cycle comes out to between four and six months.
-That said, if the hair wass simply shaved, it won’t take nearly as long, as the entire hair doesn’t have to regrow from the follicle.
+In total, the entire hair growth cycle comes out to roughly four months.
+That said, if the hair was simply shaved, it won’t take nearly as long, as the entire hair doesn’t have to regrow from the follicle.